smoeding/puppet-sendmail/README.md

 ##### `enable_ipv4_daemon`

-Should the host accept mail on all IPv4 network adresses.
+Should the host accept mail on all IPv4 network addresses.
 Valid options: `true` or `false`.
 Default value: `true`

 ##### `enable_ipv6_daemon`

-Should the host accept mail on all IPv6 network adresses.
+Should the host accept mail on all IPv6 network addresses.
 Valid options: `true` or `false`.
 Default value: `true`

 ##### `features`